Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_motors/_index.md

 ## Overview

+This is a change to test the PR against the main branch.

 Contoso Motors continues to lead the automotive industry with its unwavering commitment to innovation and employee safety.
 Positioned at the forefront of the industrial revolution, Contoso Motors seamlessly integrates cutting-edge technologies into every aspect of their operations, embodying the essence of Industrial IoT (Industry 4.0).

 At the heart of Contoso Motors' digital infrastructure lies Azure IoT Operations, which providers standards-based technology for working with protocols like OPC UA and MQTT.
 This advanced tool empowers Contoso Motors to extract insights from various equipment and systems within their manufacturing plants, facilitating real-time decision-making and operational optimization.
 Through data simulation and analytics, Contoso Motors refines processes and makes informed decisions with precision.